minprog/cs50x-1718-1819/problems/cards/lab/README.md

 ## Deck: instantiating cards

-But that's not enough!
-You'll need to create a `Card` instance for *each* combination of suits and values.
+With those `suits` and `values`, the `Deck` class can now create a `Card` instance for each of 52 combinations.
 Write code to generate those `Card`s and add them to an attribute called `cards.`

-{% spoiler "Syntax Help" %}
 It's possible to generate all cards and add them to the `cards` variable in one line.
 However, it is no problem to use a few more!
 Make it work first, then optimize.

+{% spoiler "Syntax Help" %}
 Here is one suggestion for the pseudocode:

     create empty list of cards
     for each suit do